Imagineering at Corbion

 Does a picture really say more than a 1000 words?

 This expression originates from a Chinese proverb “Hearing something a hundred times isn't better than seeing it once" but got popular in the Western

-world after the US advertising industry started using it in the beginning of the 20th century to promote the use of photography in advertising.
+world after the US advertising industry started using it at the beginning of the 20th century to promote the use of photography in advertising.
 Unfortunately, it’s less common in strategy development.

 What is the balance between using words and pictures in your organisation?
 Are you using images in your strategy processes?